Money remittance and mobile money transfer operators in Kenya are licensed under the Central Bank of Kenya.

 Letter of Intent

-Upon assessment and fulfillment all the above requirements in stage two, the Central Bank will issue a Letter of Intent, which is an approval in principle and advise the applicant on the next steps and requirements to be fulfilled before issuance of a licence and approval to commence operations, including
+Upon assessment and fulfillment all the above requirements in stage two, the Central Bank will issue a Letter of Intent, which is an approval in principle and advise the applicant on the next steps and requirements to be fulfilled before issuance of a license and approval to commence operations, including

-- Obtain a security consisting of either a surety bond, an irrevocable letter of credit from a commercial bank or a microfinance institution or an insurance bond of not less than Kshs.5 million or an amount equal to one percent of the applicant projected total volume of business for the first year of operation.
+- Obtain a security consisting of either a surety bond, an irrevocable letter of credit from a commercial bank or a micro finance institution or an insurance bond of not less than Kshs.5 million or an amount equal to one percent of the applicant projected total volume of business for the first year of operation.

 - Complete and submit the Fit and Proper Forms for key senior officers (FORM /CBK/MRB/2) accompanied by all the supporting documentation, including but not limited to.